jbinto/ansible-ubuntu-rails-server/README.md

 * Provision to DigitalOcean!
 * `ag BUG; ag NOTE`
 * Shouldn't have to SSH in to set postgres password in database.yml.
+* Only update the apt cache once every N. (60 minutes?
+24 hours?
+What if we need to force it?)
+* Create a Vagrant Cloud box with some or all of the Ansible steps already completed.

 ## Sources / references